Waterways

 5. Reduce fertiliser use and prevent soil run off.
 Heavy rain creates runoff from your property.
 Uncovered soil can wash into the stormwater system creating turbidity and silting up creeks and rivers.
 Chemicals you put on your garden such as fertilisers, pesticides and herbicides will also run off in heavy rain creating stormwater pollution.
 To help prevent run off, mulch bare soil (this will also help keep the moisture in the soil) and reduce or stop using fertilisers and chemicals or time their use for dry periods.
 Nitrates from fertilisers and dog droppings are one of the biggest polluters of our creeks and rivers.

 6. Dispose of chemicals and oils correctly.
 Never pour oil, paint or chemicals down the drain or into the gutter, either way they'll end up in the nearest river and eventually the ocean.
 Water based paint brushes can be washed over the lawn.
-Wash brushes used with oil based paints in a container and then dispose of the liquid through a collection service or chemical drop off.
-Bayside Council and the NSW EPA run regular chemical and waste collection services.
+Wash brushes used with oil-based paints in a container and then dispose of the liquid through a collection service or chemical drop off.
+The NSW EPA runs regular chemical and waste collection services.

 7. Install a rainwater tank or raingardenBy collecting rainwater in a tank for reuse at your place or filtering it through a raingarden before it goes out to the street, you can save water and prevent silt and other pollutants from entering the stormwater system.